djaus2/IoTWebDevicePortal/README.md

 Is the Sample IOT Web Browser from GitHub modified to add Back, Forwards and Home Navigation.

-Main feature though is supports running the Device Management Portal locally on the Windows 10 IoT-Core device.
+Main feature though is it supports running the Device Management Portal locally on the Windows 10 IoT-Core device.
 Openning page is login page defaulting to default IoT-Core credentials.
 Once logged in you are on the Device Portal Home page.
 Enjoy! :)